EmakinaTR/naviweb-ui-extension/README.md

 # naviweb-ui-extension
-Chrome extension to extend naviweb ui
+We'll be developing a chrome extension with [Semantic UI](http://semantic-ui.com/) to make naviweb look more beautiful.
+Stay tuned fellas...